offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 * selecting objects, then hitting Shift + arrow keys for 1mm movement. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/3d-scene-operations`

-* selecting objects, then using the move tool in the Prepare screen's toolbar (button 6, keyboard shortcut M), which will present both movement axis arms that can be left-click drag and a pop-up with coordinates and common alignment and distribution options.
+* selecting objects, then using the move tool in the Prepare screen's toolbar (button 6, keyboard shortcut M), which will present both movement axis arms that can be left-click dragged and a pop-up with coordinates and common alignment and distribution options.

   ![Bambu Studio Prepare screen toolbar](bambu_studio_prepare_toolbar.png)